-5.4.2.
-Quality Assurance of the Examination Questions
+5.4.2 Quality Assurance of the Examination Questions

 - 1. The Examination Committee is made up of Diplomates who work in Academia as well as in Private Practice.
 Most of the members of the Examination Committee train Residents. - 2.
 The Clinical Examination Questions are written by members of the Examination Committee and reviewed initially by another member of the Examination Committee.
 After the edition of the questions, they are reviewed by at least seven (7) members of the Examination Committee during a mid-year meeting. - 3.
 The answer key to each of the questions needs to be supported by at least two (2) references from publications (published within the timeframe indicated in the instructions for examination candidates), or from textbooks listed on the reading list. - 4.
 Once the questions are finalized they are sent to a number of reviewers, who are Diplomates of the College but not members of the Examination Committee, to assess among other things ambiguities in the formulation of the questions, and possible modifications that should be made to the answer keys.
-Their suggestions are sent to the members of the Examination Committee who have written the questions and the questions are modified, if appropriate. - 5.
-The Multiple Choice Questions undergo a similar review process as do the Clinical Examination Questions.
+Their suggestions are sent to the members of the Examination Committee who have written the questions and the questions are modified, if appropriate.

-- All the questions (Clinical Examination Questions and Multiple Choice Questions) are then Angoff1 scored by at least twenty (20) Diplomates of the College who assess for each question what percentage of minimally qualified candidates would be expected to answer the question correctly. - 7.
+- 5. The Multiple Choice Questions undergo a similar review process as do the Clinical Examination Questions. - 6.
+All the questions (Clinical Examination Questions and Multiple Choice Questions) are then Angoff1 scored by at least twenty (20) Diplomates of the College who assess for each question what percentage of minimally qualified candidates would be expected to answer the question correctly. - 7.
 Based on the results of the Angoff scoring modifications to the Examination Key may be made, and controversial questions may be removed at that time. - 8.
 After the Examination has been taken statistical analysis will demonstrate performance of the different questions.
 Questions that performed poorly may at that time be re-reviewed by the members of the Examination Committee and possibly removed in the process.

-5.4.3.
-Additional Quality Aspects
+5.4.3 Additional Quality Aspects

 - 1. The examination questions are related to certain ECC knowledge areas/topics.
 Information about the breakdown of questions on a specific knowledge area/topic are usually provided for the multiple choice examinations eight (8) weeks before the examination to the candidates. - 2.
-As feedback, candidates who failed (part of) the examination receive information how they performed on the different knowledge areas/topics.
+As feedback, candidates who failed (part of) the examination receive information how they performed on the different knowledge areas/topics. - 3.
+If a candidate fails one or more parts of the examination twice, a mentorship and educational plan will be discussed with each unsuccessful candidate.

-5.5.
-Oversight of the Examination and Examination Process by ECVECC
+5.5 Oversight of the Examination and Examination Process by ECVECC

-5.5.1.
-Levels of Participation and Involvement of ECVECC Diplomates in the Creation, Administration and Evaluation of the Examination
+5.5.1 Levels of Participation and Involvement of ECVECC Diplomates in the Creation, Administration and Evaluation of the Examination